weilix88/buildsimhub_python_api/README.md

 5. *not_met_hour_total()*: returns the time sepoint not met hours during heating and cooling condition period. unit: hour
 6. *total_end_use_electricity()*: returns the total electricity consumption of the design. unit: kWh or GJ, IP is kBtu
 7. *total_end_use_naturalgas()*: returns the total natural gas consumption of the design. unit: kWh or GJ, IP is kBtu
+8. *cooling_electricity()*: returns the total electricity consumption of cooling energy. unit: kWh or GJ, Ip is kBtu
+9. *domestic_hotwater_electricity()*: returns the total electricity consumption of the service water system. unit: kWh or GJ, IP is kBtu
+10. *domestic_hotwater_naturalgas()*: returns the total natural gas consumption of the service water system. unit: kWh or GJ, IP is kBtu
+11. *exterior_equipment_electricity()*: returns the total electricity consumption of the exterior equipment. unit: kWh or GJ, IP is kBtu
+12. *exterior_equipment_naturalgas()*: returns the total natural gas consumption of the exteiror equipment. unit: kWh or GJ, IP is kBtu
+13. *exterior_lighting_electricity()*: returns the total electricity consumption of the exterior lighting system. unit: kWh or GJ, IP is kBtu
+14. *exterior_lighting_naturalgas()*: returns the total natural gas consumption of the exterior lighting system. unit: kWh or GJ, IP is kBtu
+15. *fan_electricity()*: returns the total electricity consumption of the fan system. unit: kWh or GJ, IP is kBtu
+16. *heating_electricity()*: returns the total electricity consumption of the heating system. unit: kWh or GJ, IP is kBtu
+17. *heating_naturalgas()*: returns the total natural gas consumption of the heating system. unit: kWh or GJ, IP is kBtu
+18. *heat_rejection_electricity()*: returns the electricity consumption of the heat rejection. unit: kWh or GJ, IP is kBtu
+19. *heat_rejection_naturalgas()*: returns the natural gas consumption of the heat rejection. unit: kWh or GJ, IP is kBtu
+20. *interior_equipment_electricity()*: returns the electricity consumption of the interior equipment. unit: kWh or GJ, IP is kBtu
+21. *interior_equipment_naturalgas()*: returns the natural gas consumption of the interior equipment. unit: kWh or GJ, IP is kBtu
+22. *interior_lighting_electricity()*: returns the electricity consumption of the interior lighting. unit: kWh or GJ, IP is kBtu
+23. *interior_lighting_naturalgas()*: returns the natural gas consumption of the interior lighting. unit: kWh or GJ, IP is kBtu
+24. *pumps_electricity()*: returns the electricity consumption of the pumps. unit: kWh or GJ, IP is kBtu
+25. *pumps_naturalgas()*: returns the natural gas consumption of the pumps. unit: kWh or GJ, IP is kBtu

 ### Misc. methods and variables
 1. lastParameterUnit: You can check the value of the variable requested by the most recent API call.